Yemen suffers power vacuum after president, premier quit

-Thousands gathered in central Sanaa with placards calling for "Death to America, Death to Israel", a slogan that has become a trademark of the Shi'ite Muslim Houthi group.

-"Hadi should have resigned a long time ago," Al Sheikh Moghadal Al Wazeer, an elderly Houthi supporter said.
-"He should have done more and he should have run the country with more strength."

-Earlier in the day, a small group of pro-democracy activists chanted "we are the revolution" as they converged on Change Square, the focus of 2011 protests which forced long-ruling President Ali Abdullah Saleh to step down under a Gulf power transfer deal.
+Chanting "we are the revolution", a small group of activists gathered at Change Square, the focus of 2011 pro-democracy protests which forced long-ruling President Ali Abdullah Saleh to step down under a Gulf power transfer deal.

 "We're here in rejection of the events that are happening.
 We came out to build a state and our demand is still to have a state," said activist Farida al-Yareemi.
 "We went out against Ali Abdullah Saleh and he had all the weapons."